Download the LLM European Law brochure (pdf)

 It first concentrates on the application and enforcement of EU law in the Member States.
 In that context the module analyses the concepts of direct effect and Member State liability; the preliminary rulings system; and enforcement actions by the Commission.
 The second component consists of judical review of EU acts, where you study both actions for annulment and the non-contractual liability of the EU.
 This module has a strong practical orientation, to make you familiar with the system of EU judicial protection, so as to enable you to use EU remedies in practice.

-Applications must be made online using King's online application portal.
-Applications may be submitted from 1 October 2012.
+Applications must be made online using King's online application portal and an application fee of £30 applies (non-refundable).
+Applications may be submitted from 1 October 2014.

 Please see the LLM FAQ's pdf document for further information on the LLM application process.